-Carpenter Lake is the subject of a joint venture, with ALX holding a 60% interest and Pacton Gold Inc. (formerly Noka Resources Inc.) holding a 40% interest.
-In December 2022, ALX applied for an exploration permit to include ground geophysics, prospecting and diamond drilling.
-Subsequent to the quarter ending March 31sr, the permit was granted to September 30, 2024.
+In December 2022, as operator of exploration, ALX applied for an exploration permit to include ground geophysics, prospecting and diamond drilling.
+Subsequent to the quarter ending March 31, 2023, the permit was granted, good to September 30, 2024.
 ALX has entered into a community engagement process with local First Nations and Metis communities, and other area stakeholders in advance of proposed exploration plans.